Great storm of 1703: Damage

-The storm of 1703 caught a convoy of 130 merchant ships sheltering at Milford Haven, along with their man of war escorts Dolphin, Cumberland, Coventry, Looe, Hastings and Hector.
-By 3:00pm the next afternoon, losses included 30 vessels.

 Reaction

 The storm was unprecedented in ferocity and duration and was generally reckoned by witnesses to represent the anger of God, in recognition of the "crying sins of this nation".
 The government declared 19 January 1704 a day of fasting, saying that it "loudly calls for the deepest and most solemn humiliation of our people".
 It remained a frequent topic of moralising in sermons well into the 19th century.

 Literary

 The great storm also coincided with the increase in English journalism, and was the first weather event to be a news story on a national scale.
 Special issue broadsheets were produced detailing damage to property and stories of people who had been killed.

 Daniel Defoe produced his full-length book The Storm (July 1704) in response to the calamity, calling it "the tempest that destroyed woods and forests all over England".
 He wrote: "No pen could describe it, nor tongue express it, nor thought conceive it unless by one in the extremity of it."
 Coastal towns such as Portsmouth "looked as if the enemy had sackt them and were most miserably torn to pieces".
 Winds of up to 80 mph destroyed more than 400 windmills.
 Defoe reported that the sails in some turned so fast that the friction between the wooden brakes and the wheel caused the wood to overheat and catch fire.
 He thought that the destruction of the sovereign fleet was a punishment for their poor performance against the Catholic armies of France and Spain during the first year of the War of the Spanish Succession.